Scrooge (musical): Act Two

 Scrooge is taken by the Ghost of Christmas Present to Bob Cratchit and his family, who are preparing for Christmas ("Good Times") and listening to Tiny Tim sing ("The Beautiful Day"), while Scrooge wonders if the ill Tiny Tim will survive.
 Scrooge is then taken to his nephew Harry's Christmas party, where he learns that a tradition at the party has become to drink to the health of Scrooge, as well as playing a singing game called ("The Minister's Cat").
 Because the song was often sung at Fezziwig's parties, Scrooge is again reminded of his failed relationship with Isabel ("Happiness (Reprise)").
 As the Ghost of Christmas Present leaves, Scrooge wonders if he can truly find ("A Better Life") to live.

-Finally, Scrooge is visited by the mute Ghost of Christmas Yet to Come, who silently communicates via pointing in the direction he wants Scrooge to travel.
+Finally, Scrooge is visited by the mute Ghost of Christmas Yet to Come, who silently communicates by pointing in the direction he wants Scrooge to travel.
 First, they visit Tom Jenkins and a chorus of people who owed Scrooge money, who are all singing about an unusually generous thing that Scrooge has done that has made them all thankful to him.
 Unbeknown to Scrooge, they are actually celebrating his death, yet Scrooge is oblivious ("Thank You Very Much").
 The uplifted Scrooge is now taken to the Cratchit household, which is sitting in silence, with the absence of Bob Cratchit and Tiny Tim.
-The ghost takes Scrooge to a graveyard, where Bob is mourning the death of Tiny Tim and reciting the song he sung the Christmas before ("The Beautiful Day (Reprise)").
+The ghost takes Scrooge to a graveyard, where Bob is mourning the death of Tiny Tim and reciting the song he had sung the Christmas before ("The Beautiful Day (Reprise)").
 It is then revealed that Scrooge is buried in the same graveyard, and Scrooge realises his own imminent demise with shock.
-He is visited again by Jacob Marley, who reveals that Scrooge has gone to Hell, and Lucifier has appointed Scrooge as his personal assistant, before revealing Scrooge's chain, that was so big that it was not immediately ready for his arrival to Hell.
+He is visited again by Jacob Marley, who reveals that Scrooge has gone to Hell, and Lucifer has appointed Scrooge as his personal assistant, before revealing Scrooge's chain, which was so big that it was not immediately ready for his arrival in Hell.
 Scrooge is mortified as he is dragged away by demons.

-To his shock, Scrooge wakes up in his bedroom on Christmas Day - still alive and not in Hell.
+To his shock, Scrooge wakes up in his bedroom on Christmas Day — still alive and not in Hell.
 He is grateful and vows to change his ways in the time he has left ("I'll Begin Again").
 He begins going around London, forgiving people of their debts and giving out Christmas presents while dressed up as Father Christmas.
 Everyone in London who was previously against Scrooge is now massively grateful to him for changing his ways ("Finale").
-Scrooge reinstates his vow to celebrate Christmas and be kind to people ("I'll Begin Again (Reprise)") before a reprise of Thank You Very Much is sung during the bows ("Curtain Call"/"Thank You Very Much (Reprise)").
+Scrooge reinstates his vow to celebrate Christmas and be kind to people ("I'll Begin Again (Reprise)") before a reprise of "Thank You Very Much" is sung during the bows ("Curtain Call"/"Thank You Very Much (Reprise)").